JrMasterModelBuilder/shockwave-reversing/symbols/README.md

 ## iOS APP (`Otto.app`)

-A compiled version of libOtto, but excludes the private and unused symbols in `libOtto`.
+A compiled version of `libOtto`, but excludes the private and unused symbols in `libOtto`.

 Available in 32-bit and 64-bit versions.